 Senior Executive for ICT & Business Transformation

-What types of injuries result in hospitalisation?
+What types of injuries result in hospitalization?
 How does dental care in remote areas compare with that in urban regions?
 Is Australia's medical workforce growing to meet the demands of society?

 When Australian policy makers ask these types of questions, the Australian Institute of Health and Welfare (AIHW) supplies the answers.
 As the country's national agency for information and statistics about health and welfare, AIHW aims to improve the wellbeing of citizens through better use of information and statistics.
 Governments and community leaders use information from AIHW to discuss, debate and design policies for health, housing and community services.